ArneBinder/pytorch-ie/README.md

 </summary>

-Models are meant to do the heavy lifting training and inference.
+PyTorch-ie models are meant to do the heavy lifting training and inference.
 They are [Pytorch-Lightning modules](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html), enhanced with some functionality to work with the [Huggingface Hub](https://huggingface.co/docs/hub/index).
 Especially, they provide the methods `from_pretrained()` and `save_pretrained()` out of the box and work with `pytorch_ie.Auto*`